ohnosequences/db.rna16s/docs/readme.md

 3. `pick16SCandidates`
    - Recommended EC2 instance type: `r3.x4large`, it has over 100GB RAM (we need a lot for the GC, because we load _everything_ in memory; see [#47](https://github.com/ohnosequences/db.rna16s/issues/47))
-   - Approximate running time: several hours
+   - Approximate running time: ~30 minutes
    - Command:

       ```scala